Tramposo1312/morse-code-translator/README.md

 cargo build --release
 ```

-The executable will be available in `target/release/morse_code_translator`.
+The exe will be available in `target/release/morse_code_translator`.